c-alpha/bank2datev/Readme.md

     Detected 2023 website relaunch file format.
     Converted 13 transactions to DATEV format.
     ```

+A general DATEV format caveat:
   * The DATEV format output is 99.999% compliant with the [DATEV
     ASCII-Weiterverarbeitungsdatei](https://apps.datev.de/help-center/documents/9226961)
     format specification.
 Where is the missing 0.001%?
 The DATEV
     format specification requires that all bank transactions within
     any given file must be sorted in ascending order by booking date
     (i.e. oldest entry first).
-The `mm2datev` script does not ensure
+The scripts do not ensure this sorting,
-    this sorting, however.
-It will simply generate the transactions in
+    however.
+They will simply generate the transactions in whatever
-    whatever order they appear in the input.
-To get 100%, you will
+    order they appear in the input.
+To get 100%, you will need to sort
-    need to sort the output.
+    the output.
 For instance:
     ```console
     user@example$ mm2datev <mm-data.csv >monkey-data.txt
     Detected 2023 website relaunch file format.